 – Note: If you hire employees and cover them under your insurance, they must be an employee on payroll and not a sub-contractor.
 If you employ them as a sub-contractor your insurance may not cover them, check to make sure – (some policies do cover sub and independent contractors, such as the one offered through Eco-Friendly Residential Cleaner’s Association) If they are a sub-contractor they are required to carry their own insurance.

-Method 3 of 6: Supplies
+Method 3: Supplies

-Consider what supplies you need to purchase.
 If you’re using your own equipment and products, you’ll need to purchase them from a wholesaler to save money (get official receipts to allow you to claim back sales tax, etc.).

 – Use natural cleaning products that are non-toxic.
 This is an important selling point, especially for people with children and pets and who have concerns for their health and well-being.
 Natural products that contain essential oils tend to be appreciated for their lovely lingering scent.